Oakland to Ashland

 With the choking wildfire smoke behind us, Julia and I glided on a flow of electrons westward back to California, Crescent City, and the beginning of our return home.

-In a bog of serpentine, sprouting up from the marsh, green and brown cylinders greeted us.
-They are the very rare Darlingtonia Pitcher Plant.
-Julia and I walk the small highway 199 roadside stop to commune with these odd flowers.
+In a serpentine bog, sprouting up from the marsh, green and brown cylinders greeted us: the very rare Darlingtonia Pitcher Plant.
+Julia and I walked around the small Highway 199 roadside stop to commune with these unusual plants.

 Crescent City

-A short overnight stopover in the gray town of Crescent City and we’ll continue our journey home tomorrow.
+After a short overnight stopover in the gray town of Crescent City, we’ll continue our journey home tomorrow.

 Oh, to sleep, to rest, forever to dream.

-Summer is an afternoon affair in Crescent City.
-If you’re lucky the summer sun will peek out from behind the thick cloud and mist that engulfs this small seaside village most of the time.
-When this happens, it is time to walk the seven miles of fine sand beach that is the crescent at Crescent City.
+Summer often feels like an afternoon affair in Crescent City.
+If you’re lucky, the summer sun will peek out from behind the thick cloud and mist engulfing this small seaside village most of the time.
+When this happens, it’s time to walk the seven miles of fine-sand beach that forms the crescent of Crescent City.

-We did just this today and it turned our rather mundane stay into a much richer experience.
+We did just that today, turning our rather mundane stay into a much richer experience.

-This lovely beach is framed by lush green forests, an impenetrable cliff at one end, and a seal encrusted breakwater at the other end.
-The fine-grained gray sands are layered with bits of crab that the many and varied seabirds have feasted on.
+This lovely beach is framed by lush green forests, an impenetrable cliff at one end, and a seal-encrusted breakwater at the other.
+The fine-grained, gray sands are layered with bits of crab shells, remnants of feasts enjoyed by the many varied seabirds.

 Redwood Creek

-An amazing hike meanders beside the Redwood Creek in the Redwood National and State Parks in Humboldt county.
-We met a very lovely woman on this hike.
-We spent an hour talking to her about man-made climate change.
-She knew the hike very well and gave us much information, which we’ll put to good use on our return to this stupendous place.
+An amazing hike meanders beside Redwood Creek within the Redwood National and State Parks in Humboldt County.
+We met a very lovely woman on this hike and spent an hour talking with her about human-caused climate change.
+She knew the trail very well and gave us valuable information, which we’ll put to good use on our return to this stupendous place.

 The Lost Coast

-At the very end of a remote and very winding road is the isolated and tiny hamlet of Shelter Cove.
-Once there you are at the end of the road, beyond this point is only the raging gray whitecaps of the Pacific Ocean.
+At the very end of a remote and winding road lies the isolated and tiny hamlet of Shelter Cove.
+Once there, you are truly at the end of the road; beyond lies only the raging gray whitecaps of the Pacific Ocean.

 Black Sands Beach

-The Lost Coast is truly very remote, and its black sand beach is truly lost.
-This gravelly gray-black sand beach is pristine and is almost entirely unspoiled by human pollution.
-After spending the day hiking six miles of it we found only one small bit of human plastic on this untouched expanse of beauty.
+The Lost Coast is indeed remote, and its Black Sand Beach feels truly lost to time.
+This gravelly, gray-black sand beach is pristine, almost entirely unspoiled by human pollution.
+After hiking six miles of it today, we found only one small piece of plastic marring this untouched expanse of beauty.

 Sleeping by the ocean fills your ears with the constant roar of the waves.
 The only other sound that drifts through our dark window is the occasional bark from the many sea lions resting on the rocks outside.